 How Testing and Support Build Confidence

-Workplace hacks and support systems can make a big difference in the life of any adult with ADHD.
-But they’re even more effective when you understand how your brain works.
+Workplace hacks and support systems can make a big difference, but they’re even more effective when you understand how your brain works.
 Because ADHD affects everyone differently, what works for one person might not help another.

-- Choose ADHD strategies that actually fit your needs instead of guessing.
+- Choose strategies that actually fit your needs instead of guessing.

 - Speak up for yourself at work with more confidence.

-- Keep track of how you’re doing as you try new approaches.
+- Track what’s working as you try new approaches.

 Manage Your Workday Your Way

 Adults with ADHD often bring high energy and creative ideas to the workplace.
 But everyday demands like emails, meetings, and deadlines can feel like too much without the right support.
-Practical workplace hacks can help you stay organized and productive.
-You might set up a cleaner inbox, break tasks into smaller steps, or team up with an accountability partner to keep your day running more smoothly.
+Practical workplace hacks can help you stay organized and productive—cleaner inbox, smaller steps, and accountability partners make the day run more smoothly.

 Curious about how ADHD shows up in your work life?
 Testing can help you identify both your strengths and the areas that need extra support.